goFrendiAsgard/No-CMS/readme.md

 + (proposed) Navigation: move to anywhere.
 + (done, tested) Add icon for navigation and quicklink.
 + (done, tested) Make set_rule callback of groceryCRUD works.
-+ (done, tested) Fix bug: nordrassil generate buggy one to many input
++ (done, tested) Fix bug: nordrassil generate buggy one to many input.
++ (done, tested) Add old Mysql & Mysqli driver again.
++ (done, tested) Check email on registration & change profile.
++ (done, tested) Better redirection in case of user accidentally logged out but still do `edit` or `add` on GroceryCRUD generated form.
+Once he logged in again, he should be redirected to the grid, not to the error message